barryclark/jekyll-now/_posts/2014-3-3-Hello-World.md

  ![image-title-here](/images/helloworld.png){:class="img-responsive"}

-"Hello World", this wonderful string that we have all printed when learning our first programming language or acquiring a new one.
+"Hello World", this wonderful string that we have all printed when learning our first programming language.
-This blog post will serve the same purpose as the "Hello World" string; short, meaningless but indicating the start of something fresh.
-After years of reading wonderful blogs
+This blog post will serve the same purpose as the "Hello World" string; that is indicating the start of something fresh.
+After years of voraciously reading blogs
-like [Medium](https://medium.com/), [Dev Community](https://dev.to/), [SimpleProgrammer](https://simpleprogrammer.com/) and other fantastic blogs/blogging platforms, I've finally decided to start a blog for myself where I can start writing and give back to the world along with polishing my writing skills :smiley:
+like [Medium](https://medium.com/), [Dev Community](https://dev.to/), [SimpleProgrammer](https://simpleprogrammer.com/) and other fantastic blogs,blogging platforms and authors.
+I've finally decided to start a blog for myself where I can start writing and give back to the world along with polishing my writing skills :)

 # Reasons for Starting this Journal/Blog
- *"Necessity is the mother of invention"* is how the English Proverb goes, this was true for me when I started my internship in Istanbul at a wonderful company called [etcBase](https://www.etcbase.com/) and where I currently am working!
+ ###*"Necessity is the mother of invention"*
+ is how the English Proverb, this is true for this blog when I started my internship in Istanbul at a wonderful company called [etcBase](https://www.etcbase.com/) and where I currently am working!
+I had to fulfill the necessity of documenting my work,giving back to the community and having my own little space on the web; A Blog or journal fulfilled all of these reasons as I state below:
 ### 1. Documentation
   In the first four months of my internships, I had been learning in override mode while working with a plethora of tools!
 After all I was solving problems which were unique; problems which did not have a ready-made solution as compared in academia where one can find solutions at the end of the book(or in a solution's manual).
   So in this situation I had to collaborate with developers specially when using Open Source projects, along with that searching the web far and wide for resources regarding *"how to do X thing in Y technology"*, plus reading documentations of those products in order to solve specific bugs or implement features.
 Thus this enabled me to solve problems which in their sense were unique.